Morozov-5F/raytracing-weekend/README.md

 ![Showcase image](/images/showcase.png)

-Apart from the core ray tracer I've decided to add parallel rendering -- right now it has implementation for UNIX-like systems using pthread but later on I'm planning to add a Windows version.
+Apart from the core ray tracer I've decided to add parallel rendering -- right now it has implementation for UNIX-like systems and Windows.
 Also there are command line options that are available by calling a ray tracer with `-h` or `--help` flags.

 I've selected C because I wanted some challenge and I think I got some.
 I decided to make vector and ray routines completely inlined to remove some overhead from function calls.
 I could have gone with macros but I thought the inlines will suit better.
 Because of that even in debug mode code compiles with inline optimizations enabled.